|Nutritional Guidelines (per serving)|

-This ketchup recipe calls for 6 lbs of fresh ripe tomatoes.
-You could also use a combination of fresh and canned tomatoes for this ketchup recipe.
-(See note below)
+This recipe calls for 6 pounds of fresh ripe tomatoes, so if you happen to grow tomatoes in your summer garden, this is a great way to use your tomato bounty.
+You can also use a combination of fresh and canned tomatoes.
+(See note below.)

-- 6 lbs tomatoes (about 12 large tomatoes, but see note)
+- 6 lbs. tomatoes (about 12 large tomatoes, but see note below)

 - 2 cloves garlic (finely chopped)